Comparisons12 min read

 Try ClickUp

-ClickUp has been aggressively positioning itself as the "one app to replace them all" for years, and in 2026, it's genuinely closer to that promise than ever before.
-I'll be straight with you — it was overwhelming the first week.
+ClickUp has been positioning itself as the "one app to replace them all" for years, and in 2026, it's genuinely getting closer to that promise.
+I'll be straight with you — the first week felt overwhelming.
 Maybe the first two weeks.
-But once it clicks (pun fully intended), it's a genuinely powerful environment for managing remote work.
+But once it clicks (pun fully intended), it becomes a genuinely powerful environment for managing remote work.

 Key Features

-The standout thing about ClickUp is sheer depth.
+What stands out most about ClickUp is the sheer range of options.
 You get multiple views out of the box — List, Board, Gantt, Calendar, Timeline, Workload, and more.
 Remote teams especially love the Workload view, because you can actually see who's drowning and who has capacity without having to ask in Slack.
-Honestly, that feature alone has probably saved me four or five awkward "hey, are you okay?" conversations per month.
+When I tested this, that feature alone probably saved me four or five awkward "hey, are you okay?" conversations per month.

 ClickUp Docs has gotten seriously good.
-It's Google Docs-meets-Notion, embedded right inside your workspace.
+It's like Google Docs meets Notion, embedded right inside your workspace.
 Teams can build wikis, SOPs, meeting notes — all connected to tasks.
-No more hunting through a separate tool.
+No more hunting through a separate tool for information.

 ClickUp Brain (the AI assistant, now deeply integrated in 2026) can summarize threads, generate task descriptions, and pull answers from across your workspace.
-I was skeptical — I'm still a little skeptical of AI features that feel bolted on — but this one has genuinely saved me real time on status updates.
+I was skeptical at first — I'm still a bit cautious about AI features that feel bolted on — but this one has genuinely saved me real time on status updates.
 We're talking 20–30 minutes a week that I used to spend writing recaps.

 • Custom fields (track anything — budgets, client names, priority scores)